lefcho/StraightRate_2.0/README.md

 - **Redactors** can approve those suggestions, and the media will be added to the website.

 ## IMPORTANT!
+1. You will need to add genres to the database yourself.

-In order to approve and suggest media, you will need to create the following groups:
+2. In order to approve and suggest media, you will need to create the following groups:

 - **Proposer:**
   Give permissions: